 How the 720B fits into the 720 story

-720B is the representative branch of the Boeing 720 family, capturing the turbofan development that gave the family its most durable operating form.
+720B is a retired member of the Boeing 720 family, known for the turbofan development that gave the family its most durable operating form.

 Service entry